daria-kotova/master_project/research/research-progress.md

 ———

 In the second session things got weird.
 We started from zero and I was just observing.

-This is the story participants created: flying jacket on the cloud, that can have some rest by hanging on the cliff.
+Story: flying jacket on the cloud, that can have some rest by hanging on the cliff.
 The war of three armies.
 Underworld, with a castle and evil eye.
 Someone died playing a giant tic tac toe.
 A gate to enter tic-tac-toe.
 It’s all imagination of a girl dying her hair.

 <img src="/research/photos/2024-12-18-test-day/session2-01.jpg" width="500" />